ndionne/dofus-db-treasure-hunt-overlay/README.md

 ## Description

-Show an overlay of [Dofus Map - Hunt](https://dofus-map.com/hunt) for Dofus Map's users with one monitor.
+Show an overlay of [Dofus pour les Noobs - Hunt](https://www.dofuspourlesnoobs.com/resolution-de-chasse-aux-tresors.html) for users with one monitor.

 ## Demo